 Some courses may use a web-based service (Turnitin.com) to reveal authenticity and ownership of student submitted work.
-For courses using such software, students will be expected to submit their work electronically either directly to Turnitin.com or via an online learning platform (e.g. A2L, etc.)
+For courses using such software, students will be expected to submit their work electronically either directly to Turnitin.com or via an online learning platform (e.g. A2L, etc.) using plagiarism detection (a service supported by Turnitin.com) so it can be checked for academic dishonesty.

-Students who do not wish their work to be submitted through the plagiarism detection software must inform the Instructor before the assignment is due.
+Students who do not wish their work to be submitted through the plagiarism detection software must inform the instructor before the assignment is due.
 No penalty will be assigned to a student who does not submit work to the plagiarism detection software.